 |-internet||Used for Windows-based Citrix product software licenses that require a TCP/IP address.|

-The lmreread utility causes the Citrix vendor daemon to reread changes to the license file and the options file.
-After rereading, the Citrix vendor daemon uses the new settings and/or licenses going forward.
+lmreread command causes the Citrix vendor daemon to reread changes to the license file and the options file.
+After rereading, the Citrix vendor daemon uses the new settings and licenses from then on.

-lmreread cannot be used remotely; run it locally on the license server.
+lmreread remotely; run it locally on the License Server.

 lmreread -c license_file_list [-all] [-vendor CITRIX]